ddarmon/sfinsc-day1/README.md

 ## Network Visualization and Exploratory Data Analysis with Gephi

-Begin by opening the ``actor_net.graphml'' file in the data folder in Sublime Text.
-If your computer does not recognize the .graphml file extension, you may need to set the file to Open With Sublime Text.
-(Add details here.)
+Begin by opening the ``actor_net.graphml`` file in the data folder in Sublime Text.
+If your computer does not recognize the ``.graphml`` file extension, you may need to set the file to Open With Sublime Text.
+If needed, right-click on the file and select Open With, then select Sublime Text.

-A snippet from the ``actor_net.graphml'' is below:
+A snippet from the ``actor_net.graphml`` is below:

 ![Alt Text](https://raw.githubusercontent.com/ddarmon/sfinsc-day1/master/graphics/actor_net_sublimetext.png)